Embark on an unforgettable journey

 Born in southern California, A. A. (Alison Andrews) Vogel has visited many parts of the world and lived in Saudi Arabia, England, and Switzerland.
 She and her husband now make their home in the greater Seattle area.

-Alison holds an AB in Engineering Sciences from Dartmouth College and a PhD in Mechanical Engineering from Stanford University.
-She’s been an aerospace scientist, a stay-at-home mom, and a technical writer.
-Now a member of the SCBWI, the IBPA (Independent Book Publishers Association), and the Writing Mastery Academy, she focuses on writing YA fiction.
+Alison has been an aerospace scientist, a stay-at-home mom, and a technical writer.
+Now a member of the IBPA (Independent Book Publishers Association) and the Writing Mastery Academy, she focuses on writing YA fiction.

 Living in Saudi Arabia and Switzerland as a teen and becoming a Christian (Episcopalian) as an adult provided Alison with both framework and inspiration for her characters’ coming-of-age struggles.